William Thomas Turner: Career with Cunard

 Turner joined Cunard Line in 1878 as Fourth Officer, following in his father's footsteps, and left Cunard in 1883 to gain additional experience required for a promotion.
 Turner gained his captain's licence in 1886, and then rejoined the line in 1889.
 In 1903, Turner was given his first command, Aleppo.
 While Cunard initially had concerns about Turner's gruff demeanour and avoidance of passengers, they found to their surprise that passengers actually enjoyed Turner's elusive act and that he was in high demand.

-In 1915 A German U-boat sank RMS Lusitania by torpedo, and an Admiralty inquiry brought serious charges against Turner.
+In 1915 A German U-boat sank RMS Lusitania by torpedo.
+Turner remained on board during the sinking and went down with the ship but was rescued from the water.
+The Admiralty tried to place serious charges against Turner, blaming him for the sinking.
 Winston Churchill was directly involved with the case.
-Turner was exonerated, but the charges haunted him for the rest of his life, and he lived in seclusion.
+At the Wreck commissioner's inquiry into the sinking, Turner was exonerated, but the charges haunted him for the rest of his life, and he lived in seclusion.